kubecost/docs/using-kubecost/navigating-the-kubecost-ui/savings/savings-actions.md

 ## Enabling Kubecost Actions

+### Enable the Cluster Controller

 Before you can perform any Actions, you need to enable Kubecost's [Cluster Controller](/install-and-configure/advanced-configuration/controller/cluster-controller.md).
 See the Cluster Controller doc for a complete tutorial, then Kubecost Actions should be fully functional.

 {% hint style="warning" %}
 Some features included in Kubecost Actions are only available in GKE/EKS environments.
 See the Cluster Controller doc for more clarity on which features you will have access to after enabling the Cluster Controller.
 {% endhint %}

+### Enable experimental features

+In order to receive access to two specific Kubecost Actions, Guided Sizing and Cluster Sizing, you must manually enable them.
+This is because these two features are still considered in beta.
+To access them, you must first go to _Settings_, then toggle on 'Enable experimental features' at the bottom of the page.
+Select _Save_ to confirm.

 ## Creating an Action